 Should my hCG level be checked routinely?

-What can I expect of my hCG levels after a pregnancy loss?
+What can I expect from my hCG levels after a pregnancy loss?

 This can differentiate by how the loss occurred (spontaneous miscarriage, D & C procedure, abortion, natural delivery) and how high the levels were at the time of the loss.

 Can anything interfere with my hCG levels?

 If you get a positive test result, you are most likely pregnant.
 False positives are extremely rare.
 However, there are some conditions that may cause a false positive, such as certain types of cancer and early miscarriage.
 Some antibodies may also interfere with test results.

 All other medications such as antibiotics, pain relievers, contraception or other hormone medications should not have any effect on a test that measures hCG.